Fully discrete finite element methods for the stochastic Kuramoto-Sivashinsky equation with multiplicative noise: Introduction

 Our approach combines a standard continuous finite element method for spatial discretization with the implicit Euler--Maruyama scheme for temporal discretization.
 For bounded multiplicative noise, we establish optimal strong convergence rates in full expectation, relying on three key analytical tools: a discrete stochastic Gronwall inequality \cite{kruse2018discrete}, an exponential stability estimate for the exact solution, and a higher-moment bootstrap technique developed in \cite{vo2025high, vo2024high}.
 Together, these allow us to control the nonlinear drift--noise interaction and recover sharp error bounds.
 It should be noted that the idea has been successfully applied to establish the full moment error estimates of a time-discrete scheme for the stochastic Navier-Stokes equations \cite{feng2025NS}.
 For the more general case of unbounded multiplicative noise, where exponential stability estimates are no longer available, we employ a localization strategy based on subsets of the sample space, following the approach of \cite{carelli2012rates}.
 This yields sub-optimal error estimates, with expectations taken over the localized subsets, thereby extending the applicability of our analysis to a broader class of noise structures.
 Beyond the SKS equation itself, the techniques developed here, in particular, the combination of exponential stability estimates with stochastic Gronwall inequalities and bootstrapping arguments, are expected to be useful in the analysis of other nonlinear SPDEs with non-Lipschitz drift and multiplicative noise.
 Lastly, we remark that the results obtained in this work for the SKS are only valid in dimension one.
 In fact, for arbitrary $\nu>0$, the global well-posedness of strong solutions to the deterministic KS equation in higher dimensions is not yet completely resolved \cite{larios2024remarks}.

 The remainder of the paper is organized as follows.
 In Section~\ref{sec2}, we introduce the functional framework, assumptions on the noise operator, and the regularity of the PDE solution, including presenting an exponential stability estimate, high moment H\"older continuity estimates, and high moment stability estimates in $H^m$ norm for $m \geq 0$.
 Section~\ref{sec3} describes the fully discrete finite element method, and its stability estimates.
 In particular, Section~\ref{sub-sec3.2} is devoted to the error analysis under bounded multiplicative noise, while Section~\ref{sub-sec3.3} extends the results to general multiplicative noise using localization.
-Concluding remarks and possible extensions are given in Section~\ref{sec-4}.
+Numerical experiments are presented in Section~\ref{sec-4} to confirm the efficiency of the proposed method and to validate the theoretical results.
+Concluding remarks and possible extensions are given in Section~\ref{sec-5}.
 Finally, we present and prove some useful auxiliary results in Appendix \ref{auxiliary}.